Hyperborea-Experimental-Arts-Team/volunteer-portal/README.md

-  config/         - Configuration files public/         - Static files that don't get processed by React scripts/        - Support scripts for build/test/deploy tasks server/         - Server logic for the JSON REST API src/            - Uncompiled source code
+  config/         - Configuration files public/         - Static files that don't get processed by React scripts/        - Support scripts for build/test/deploy tasks src/            - Uncompiled source code
     server/       - Source for the server application client/       - Source for the client application